mainmatter/mainmatter.com/src/posts/2020-11-16-the-guide-to-making-remote-work-work.md

 optional office or people could work from coworking locations where they are surrounded by others although those people might not be their immediate teammates.
 After all, remote work is all about options, not about forcing a particular working environment on anyone.
-At simplabs, we give everyone the freedom to choose the work location that is best for them and the only things we ask for are to ensure a proper internet connection and for everyone to be in similar timezones – other companies with a less collaborative working style
+At Mainmatter, we give everyone the freedom to choose the work location that is best for them and the only things we ask for are to ensure a proper internet connection and for everyone to be in similar timezones – other companies with a less collaborative working style